shawn-dsilva/boomer-php-mvc/README.md

 - [x] Edit comment if Author
 - [x] Comments with CRUD functions from registered users
 - [x] Publicly viewable user Profile styling.
+- [x] List of all users registered

 ## In Progress

-- [ ] List of all users registered
+- [ ] User List Page CSS styling
 - [ ] Input validation for all new features
 - [ ] Rate Limiting
 - [ ] Redo CSS in SASS